Colorado Misdemeanor and Felony Theft Laws

 Defense to Theft Charges in Colorado

-Common defenses to theft charges include actual innocence ("It wasn't me!") and lack of proof by the prosecution.
-For instance, a defense attorney might try to poke holes in the prosecution's case by arguing that the defendant never intended to permanently deprive the owner of the property (they were going to return it) or that the owner gave the defendant permission to take the item (it was a misunderstanding).
+Common defenses to theft charges include actual innocence and lack of proof by the prosecution.
+A defendant might argue it's a case of mistaken identity and offer up an alibi.
+Or, a defense attorney might try to poke holes in the prosecution's case by arguing that the defendant never intended to permanently deprive the owner of the property (they were going to return it) or that the owner gave the defendant permission to take the item (it was a misunderstanding).
 If the prosecution doesn't prove the case beyond a reasonable doubt, the jury or judge must acquit.
-Another defense strategy is to challenge the value attributed to the stolen property or services to reduce the charges.
+The defense attorney might also challenge the value attributed to the stolen property or services to reduce the charges.

 DEFEND YOUR RIGHTS